lacchain/besu-pro-testnet/README.md

 	35.193.123.227 besu_release_commit='94314d2c5654a238f2bf3129ca63fbe22de3d135'
 	```
 	Replace the ip address with your node ip address.
-	You can find the version and release number from: https://github.com/hyperledger/besu/releases
+	You can find the current release commit on: https://github.com/hyperledger/besu/releases

 	After that you can run a the following command (instead of remote_user use your current custom user):